-“Indoor Cycling Tidbits” is a weekly resource for indoor cycling instructors.
+“Indoor Cycling Tidbits” is a monthly resource for indoor cycling instructors.
 For more info on what it’s all about, click here.

 Okay, so I struggled with whether or not to include this profile.
 Not because I don’t love it, but because it would require me to have to decide whether or not I wanted to call this a “jump” profile or not.
 I didn’t want to have to get into why I chose the varied lengths of jumps – especially the 17 second jump.

 To be honest, I wish this song was longer because if it was I’d have had an easier time programming it.
 When designing a profile you have to allow for time to set up the song (give everyone the gist of what will happen during the upcoming block,) and especially when it comes to advanced riding techniques – the riders need time to get the feel for what they’re supposed to be doing.
 When it comes to jumps, that usually takes one or two times until they get into the swing of things.

 So when you have a song that is only 3:41 there isn’t much time for any of that.
 Which meant I had to keep things simple.
 Which meant calling everything a “jump.”
 Not that they aren’t…